flegfleg/alfred-notebooks-quick-open-new/readme.md

 	*  `SHIFT` to copy the `notebooks:` url to clipboard
 	* `ALT` to open the file in the default editor
 *  `nbnew` to create a new file in the library root.
+*  `nbclip` to create a new note with the current clipboard as note body in the library root.

 ## Notes